markimus-maximus/AirBnB-Data-Modelling/README.md

 Figure 3.
 Accuracy scores of validation datasets for all of the estimators used over 20 iterations

-It is apparent that as with predicting the continuous property price data, non of the estimators got a particualrly good grasp of factors which dictate which category the property would fall in.
-This implies that again there are other factors which determine the category of property.
-Implementation of richer data, for example including location information (perhaps in a numerical gridlike fashion) could help to improve the predictive power of the models.
+It is apparent that as with predicting the continuous property price data, none of the estimators got a particularly good grasp of factors which dictate which category the property would fall in.
+This implies that, again, there are other factors which determine the category of property.
+Collection of richer data, for example including location information (perhaps in a numerical gridlike fashion) could help to improve the predictive power of the models.